codekaust/My-Notes/Golang/README.md

-Following are my notes from "A Tour of Go".
+Following are my notes from [A Tour of Go](https://tour.golang.org/welcome/1).

 # Basics of Golang